 From the Settings menu, under Patient Care, clicktap Prescriptions.

 The Prescription Setup page opens.

-If you are not already viewing the correct location, select it from the Location menu.
+If you are not already viewing the correct location, select it on the Location menu.

 On the Prescription Setup page, clicktap Modify Print Settings.